tanisshaaa/Powered-Data-Analytics-Platform-for-Business-Intelligence/README.md

 # Powered Data Analytics Platform for Business Intelligence

+## 🚀 Streamlit Website
+You can explore the interactive dashboard and make predictions using the live Streamlit app:

+👉 Live App on Streamlit [(https://powered-data-analytics-platform-for-business-intelligence.streamlit.app/)]
 ## Overview

 This project aims to build a **Powered Data Analytics Platform for Business Intelligence**.
 It integrates real-time data streaming, anomaly detection, and time series forecasting to help businesses make smarter decisions.
 Key components of the system include: